Ch0pin/medusa/README.md

 #### Translation module

-> Translates the application's UI by hooking 'setText' functions
+> Translates the application's UI by hooking 'setText' calls